lostatc/retain-sync/docs/zielen.1.rst

     profiles/<name>/
         This directory exists for each profile that the user has created, where
         <name> is the name of the profile.

-        mnt/
-            This is the sshfs mountpoint for the remote directory.
-Symbolic links in the local directory point to files in this directory.

         config
             This is the configuration file for the profile.
 It contains